Bread Charity

-Bread is a charitable organisation established in New Zealand in 2017.
+Bread Charity is a charitable organisation established in New Zealand in 2017.
 Its goal is to assist students with career guidance, goal setting and creating a positive mindset.
 The name "Bread" was chosen to represent the qualities "Brave, Eager and Determined".

 Establishment

 The charity was founded by Mustafa Sheikh, also known by his stage name Lil Mussie, a New Zealand entrepreneur, hip hop recording artist and philanthropist from Auckland.
 Sheikh grew up in Gisborne where he attended Gisborne Boys' High School.
 He graduated from the University of Auckland with an honours degree in chemistry.
 Sheikh started the charity as a response to the difficulties of low-income families in his home region that he observed while growing up there.

 Mission

 Bread's primary objective is to assist children living in poverty.
 On a weekly basis, a team of University of Auckland medical students volunteer mentoring children from low decile intermediate schools.
 The sessions consist of activities such as goal-setting, university research and career pathway advice.
 The volunteers stay with the students for six months each.
 According to Sheikh, "we want to show these students they are capable of anything regardless of where they come from".

 By 2021 Bread aims to have completed development of a youth centre in Auckland.